adityav31121999/gLLM/README.md

   - training with all backends now works better
   - adaptive learning is good
   - fast convergence
+- **0.1.4.1**: Contextualised Training
 - **0.1.5.1**:
   - Contextualised training works better for all backends
+  - Inference and Testing functions for all backends

 ## Project Structure
 - **memorymap**: Memory Mapping for large objects like mat and mlp